kdheepak/vscode-hovercraft/README.md

-# `hovercraft` - CSV-Powered Hover Provider for VSCode
+# `hovercraft` - CSV/JSON-Powered Hover Provider for VSCode

-`hovercraft` is a VSCode extension that provides customizable hover information for any programming language using simple CSV files.
+`hovercraft` is a VSCode extension that provides customizable hover information for any programming language using simple CSV or JSON files.
 Define your own hover tooltips for keywords, functions, APIs, or any text pattern in your codebase.

 ## Features

 - 🎯 Language Agnostic - Works with any file type or programming language
-- 📝 Simple CSV or JSON Format - Define hovers using CSV files or JSON files
+- 📝 Simple CSV or JSON Format - Define hovers using CSV or JSON files
 - 🏢 Workspace Specific - Each project can have its own hover definitions
-- 🔧 Zero Configuration - Just drop CSV or JSON files in `.vscode` and they work
+- 🔧 Zero Configuration - Just drop CSV or JSON files in `.data` or `.vscode` folder

 ## Installation